kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

   `bootstrap.kubernetes.io/token`;
 - `ConfigMap` objects named `kube-root-ca.crt`;
-- `ServiceAcount` objects named `default` (these are automatically created created as a consequence of a namespace being created).
+- `ServiceAcount` objects named `default` (these are automatically created as a consequence of a namespace being created).

 ### Built-in resources and namespaces